Introducing Ethernet boards

 These Ethernet version carry all the upgrades that come with the QuinLED-ESP32 board (Like USB-C!).
 Since we make everything in house, we’ll also have a much better hand at quality control then currently possible with buying externally made Mini 32 boards.

 And the best news, ESPhome and WLED both support Ethernet already and work perfectly, so you can use it with your favorite software out of the box!
 It doesn’t matter if you are buying a board to go onto one of my QuinLED controllers or are going to use it for your own project, if you are looking for a Ethernet enabled ESP32, this might be the board you’ve been looking for!

 Ethernet board features

-The Ethernet board will only be sold combined with an the custom QuinLED-ESP32 board.
-Although it’s a top plug-in board combined with it, I don’t feel comfortable selling it as a separate upgrade option because of the pinout involved and the custom features it makes use of on the underlying board, you need this exact match to make it all work.
+The Ethernet board will only be sold combined with an the custom QuinLED-ESP32 board and the pins all pre-soldered.
+Although the Ethernet is an add-on top board, I don’t feel comfortable selling it as a separate upgrade option without an the QuinLED-ESP32 because of the pinout involved and the custom features it uses from the underlying board, you need this exact match to make it all work.